jasonluck/terraform-aws-consul/modules/run-consul/README.md

 * `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.
+* `leave-on-terminate` (optional): If this flag is set, configure Consul to leave the cluster when the agent receives a TERM signal.

 Example: